 Most of the others have been average men, average Bishops - nothing to write home about.
 A couple were negative experiences (saving that for another post).

 The last three Bishops, however, have been the most exceptional of all.
 All three of them have become dear friends.
 The first is now my Stake President, and we have had business dealings together.
 I'm very close to his family, and we hang out together whenever we can.
 The second is the Bishop I came out to a few years ago, and we reamin close.
 His kids work on my mini-farm and we get together every Christmas.
 Probably the most patient man I have ever met in my life.
 Then there's the current Bishop who I described previously.
 He's without a doubt the most open minded and fun-loving of the lot.
 Just delightful to be around.
-I can be very frank with him about how I'm feeling, on any subject, and he does not get embarrased (this is handy when you're trying to help a porn addict).
+I can be very frank with him about how I'm feeling, on any subject.
 We use "dude-speak" with each other, and even have silly names for each other.
 I call him 'Homie", and he usually calls me 'MoHomie"!
 Yea, this is my Bish!!

 So one day I call up the Bish and he happens to be driving in the car with his family.
 I say enthusiastically, "Hey, dude!
 What you up to?" and his reply back was, "Hey there HOMO!"
 Yep, the old Freudian slip!
 Not 'Homie', not 'MoHomie', it was the dreaded 'HOMO!'
 I knew he knew it instantly, and he stammered and choked a second and then said, "I mean Homie, Homie!!"
 Well, I just had to start laughing!
 And laughing!!
 And I couldn't stop laughing!
 It was so funny and his reaction was so - maybe futile is the only word.
 He just called me a HOMO in front of his whole family!
 It was priceless.